Francesco16p/SMA/CushingProbit.md

      ske_sym_1_probit,ske_sym_2_probit, file="Probit_SkewM_approx.RData")
 ```

-## Mean-field gaussian variational Bayes approximation
+##  Mean-field Gaussian variational Bayes approximation
-Section 5.2 of the main paper reports also the performance of three other approximations, Gaussian mean field variational bayes, partially factorized variational approximation and Gaussian expectation propagation.
+In the Supplementary Material (Table E.4) we study also the performance of three other approximations, Gaussian mean-field variational Bayes, partially factorized variational Bayes and Gaussian expectation propagation.
 This section provides the code to obtain the former.
-To implement the approximation, we use the code developed by Fasano, Durante and Zanella (2022), which can be obtained by downloading the file `functionsVariational.R` at `https://github.com/augustofasano/Probit-PFMVB`.
-Once this is done, the mean and the covariance matrix of the mean-field approximation are obtained with the following code.
+To implement the approximation, we use the code developed by Fasano, Durante and Zanella (2022), which can be obtained by downloading the source file `functionsVariational.R` at `https://github.com/augustofasano/Probit-PFMVB`.
+Once this source file has been saved into the current working directory, the mean and the covariance matrix of the mean-field approximation are obtained using the following code.

 ```r
 rm(list = ls())

 # load the necessary functions from the file functionsVariational.R
 source("functionsVariational.R")

 # load data